whage/thesis/thesis.md

 Type inference is the process of automatically (instead of manually, by the programmer) assigning types to expressions in a program by examining the operations that are performed on them.

+> The first statically typed languages were explicitly typed by necessity.
+> However, type inference algorithms - techniques for looking at source code with no type declarations at all,
+> and deciding what the types of its variables are - have existed for many years now
+> [@debating-type-systems]

-- not to be confused with dynamic typing! type inference is still static (before execution)!
+- **TODO: "not to be confused with dynamic typing! type inference is still static (before execution)!" correct?**
 -

 **TODO: pros/cons**